CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 - item_lineage

 #### `report_file` table
-Each time a Report is created, an entry is created in `report_file` table where a unique ID identifies the Report.
+Each time a Report is created, an entry is created in the `report_file` table where a unique ID identifies the Report.
 Each Report entry in this table also ties in to the action table and contains data about the report, such as who the sending or receiving org was, what the next action to be performed on the report is, what the URL to the associated blob in azure is, et. al.

 > It's important to note that the actual Report, which may contain  personally identifiable information (PII), is stored in the internal ReportStream Azure Storage Container and NOT in the database.
 The database (report_file table) does NOT directly store any PII, only protected links to the blob in Azure!